-Earlier this month, E3G explained why the July Venice sequence of G20 Finance Ministers meeting and the Venice International Conference on Climate Change was critical to success at COP26.
+Earlier this month, E3G explained why the July Venice sequence of G20 Finance Ministers meeting and the Venice International Conference on Climate Change was critical to success at COP26 and on sustainable finance.

 The actions we were looking for included: